The Ultimate Criminal Justice Career Guide

 There are grounds for disqualification as well, like noticeable deficiency of physical coordination, obesity, or other physical impairments that can hinder them from doing their job.
 Many of these requirements are there to ensure your safety and maximize your productivity as an employee.

 The Criminal Justice system does not employ gender limitations.
-However, some exceptions apply, like in terms of correctional facilities that require only female workers to assist and supervise female offenders.
+However, some exceptions apply, such as correctional facilities that require only female workers to assist and supervise female offenders.

 In the end, though, it depends on the agency or department you are applying for.
 That is why it is highly advisable for you to research the field or area you want to enter to check the qualifications and requirements.
 This will help you avoid wasting time and effort in applying for a job that has restrictions.